cybertraining-dsc/reu2022/project/git-bash-pseudo-console.md

 If you do not have chocolatey then follow the tutorial at
 <https://chocolatey.org/install> and then run the aforementioned
-choco command, or forego chocolatey and use the standard Git installer by checking the box that reads `Enable experiment support for pseudo consoles`.
-Also select the appropriate options that match what is specified in the previously written choco command.
+choco command.

 For good measure, execute the following in Git Bash to enforce